 Perhaps the most notable enhancement the 800D enjoys over its predecessors is the addition of Canon’s Dual Pixel AF technology.
 Introduced with the EOS 70D in 2013, Dual Pixel AF is the name given to Canon’s proprietary on-sensor phase-detection technology.

-In practical terms the main benefit of Dual Pixel AF is that it greatly speeds up focus acquisition times when the camera is being operated in Live View.
+In practical terms the main benefit of Dual Pixel AF is that it greatly speeds up focus acquisition times when the camera is being operated in Live View (in real-time on the camera’s LCD screen, rather than through the viewfinder).
 The way it works is that each pixel on the sensor’s surface is split into two individual photodiodes – one left and one right.
 Each of these can be read separately, thereby allowing them to be used for phase-detection AF purposes.

 Prior to the introduction of Dual Pixel AF, Canon DSLRs relied on contrast-detect technology and were renowned for providing fairly sluggish AF performance.

 The move to Dual Pixel AF therefore represents a big step up in terms of performance.
-Indeed, Canon claims that its latest iteration of Dual Pixel AF is the fastest on-sensor phase-detection technology currently available to DSLR users.
-Until now, the technology has been confined to models higher up in Canon’s DSLR range – the 80D and 7D Mark II (£1250 body only), for example.
-This is the first time the technology has trickled down to Canon’s mid-range models.
+Indeed, Canon claims that its latest iteration of Dual Pixel AF is the fastest on-sensor phase-detection technology currently available to DSLRs owners.
+Until recently, the technology has been confined to models higher up in Canon’s DSLR range – the EOS 80D and 7D Mark II (£1250 body only), for example.
+The 800D was the first time the technology trickled down to Canon’s mid-range models.

-In addition, the 800D’s viewfinder-based phase-detection AF system has also seen a major revamp and now employs 45 individual AF points across the viewfinder, all of which are of the cross-type variety.
+In addition, the 800D’s viewfinder-based phase-detection AF system also saw a major revamp and now employs 45 individual AF points across the viewfinder, all of which are of the cross-type variety.
 This is a notable improvement from the 19-point system employed by the 750D/760D.

 In terms of exposure modes, the 800D is well served by a generous range of options including the standard PASM quartet for more experienced users, alongside Scene Intelligent Auto mode and 10 individual Scene modes (some of which can be selected directly from the Exposure mode dial) for point-and-shoot duties.